dlaf88/dlaf88.github.io/_posts/2021-08-01-array-buffers-in-javascript.md

 binary data works in JS.
 In Javascript, the basic binary object is ArrayBuffer – a reference to a fixed-length contiguous memory area.

 The ArrayBuffer can't be manipulated through the reference but rather through a view object.
 Say that I want to write into memory the string
 'hello world' but that I want to write it in binary form within an allotted area of memory.
-First let's imagine a function: `function ASCII(string) => binary` which turns a string to binary.
-This pseudo function created the following the output:
+This is `hello world` in binary:
 ```BASH
 01101000 01100101 01101100 01101100 01101111 00100000 01110111 01101111 01110010 01101100 01100100

 ```
-Notice that the output is composed of 11 bytes.
-The objective becomes writing this binary into a memory by using JS.
+Notice that in ASCII `hello world` is composed of 11 bytes.
+The objective becomes writing this binary into memory by using JS.
 In Javascript we first have to reference an area of the memory.
+Let's call this area of memory a buffer.

 ```Javascript

 let buffer = new ArrayBuffer(11);
 ```
- `let buffer` is a reference to an area of memory composed of:
+ `buffer` is a reference to an area of memory composed of:
 ```BASH
 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000

 ```
-This is because the `new ArrayBuffer(11)` invocation created an area of memory which is in "blank" state.
+The `new ArrayBuffer(11)` invocation created an area of memory which is in "blank" state so all 11 bytes are composed of 0's.

 ### How can we change this so that it looks like the ASCII representation of `hello world`?